Pakistanis injured in Oman shooting; embassy issues alert, emergency numbers

 The difference between births and deaths fell to just 400, the lowest since 1978, while net international migration rose to 622,000, up from 548,500 in the previous 12 months

-Pakistan's embassy in Oman on Tuesday issued an alert after the shooting incident near a mosque that left four dead and many injured in Wadi Al Kabir.
+Pakistan's embassy in Oman on Tuesday issued a security alert after a shooting incident near a mosque that left four dead and many injured in Wadi Al Kabir.

 The ambassador, Imran Ali, took to X to urge citizens in the country to avoid travelling to Wadi Al Kabir, as "the area has been cordoned off".